Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is NOT true about Efferent Coupling?

 - [x] Classes with high efferent will affect other classes when changes are made.
-- [ ] A large Efferent Coupling can indicate that a class is unfocussed and may also indicate that it is unstable since it depends on the stability of all the types to which it is coupled.
+- [ ] A large Efferent Coupling can indicate that a class is unfocused and may also indicate that it is unstable since it depends on the stability of all the types to which it is coupled.
 - [ ] Classes with high Efferent Coupling will receive the effects of changes or defects in other classes.
 - [ ] It is a Code Quality metric.